Choose your language

 • Read and understand the known limitations of this feature.

-• If your users need specific finishing options, such as stapling, prepare a custom Windows or macOS print queue with the manufacturer driver you need .
+• If your users need specific finishing options, such as hole punching, prepare a custom Windows or macOS print queue with the manufacturer driver you need .
 This print queue will contain the printer driver you deploy to your users.
-Otherwise, you can use the PaperCut Global Print Driver (Windows) or Generic PostScript Driver (macOS) that are already available by default.
+Otherwise, you can use the built-in PaperCut Global Print Driver (Windows).

 • Ensure your network is secure: